EWinterhalter/EWinterhalter/README.md

 #  Hi there!

-I'm Ellie, studying to be a backend developer and trying to become a devops engineer.
-That's my stack
+I'm Ellie, student from Moscow.
+I am a backend developer by education, but studying linux pulled me into devops and now my stack looks like this:

 ![my stack](https://go-skill-icons.vercel.app/api/icons?i=ansible,linux,bash,mysql,docker,golang,kubernetes,terraform,postgresql,nginx,nodejs,mongodb&titles=true)

-And bonus, I know how to work with the web and know a couple of frameforks like django, vite, etc..
+and I myself am looking for an internship as a devops engineer.
+I want to become a specialist in this direction ^_^